 We are looking for the best features, shorts, docs and animation we can find to present in San Francisco.
-For 19 years SF IndieFest has developed a great reputation for filling theaters, getting press and throwing great parties.
-Films at our fest regularly get Variety reviews, picked up at other fests and find rabid groupies following the makers around town demanded autographs and buying them drinks.
-We're consistently listed as a "best" fest in Chris Gore's book (last time I checked anyway).
-And now we have cash prizes funded by one of our loyal fans!
-Last year's prizes amounted to $1000 each for best feature doc and best feature narrative and $500 for best short chosen by our loyal Season Pass holders.
+For 21 years SF IndieFest has developed a great reputation for filling theaters, getting press and throwing great parties.
+Films at our fest regularly get great press reviews, picked up at other fests and find rabid groupies following the makers around town demanded autographs and buying them drinks.

 "I've got to tell you that Indiefest was one of the greatest experiences of my life.
 I tell all filmmakers - and festival organizer friends of mine - how you run your fest and how you run each film twice.
 Every single time people look at me with shocked disbelief.
 Truly, Bonnie and I loved being a part of the event.